 Toyin Abraham Opens Up on Reason She Can’t Speak Her Native Edo Dialect

-• Nollywood actress Toyin Abraham has stated that, despite being from Auchi in Edo State, she cannot speak her native Edo language
+- Nollywood actress Toyin Abraham has explained that, despite being from Auchi in Edo state, she cannot speak her native Edo language

-• She revealed this during the Ginger movie launch while speaking with TikToker Jarvis, who commended her proficiency in Yoruba
+- She disclosed this during the Ginger movie launch while speaking with TikToker Jarvis, who commended her proficiency in Yoruba

-Toyin Abraham, an actress and filmmaker from Auchi in Edo State, has revealed why she cannot speak her native tongue.
+Toyin Abraham, an actress and filmmaker from Auchi in Edo state, has opened up on why she cannot speak her native tongue.

-Toyin opened up to TikToker Jarvis at the premiere of the film Ginger, explaining that her fluency in Yoruba stems from her birth, upbringing, and marriage to a Yoruba man.
+Toyin made this known when she met TikToker Jarvis at the premiere of the film Ginger.
+The film star explained that her fluency in Yoruba stems from her birth, upbringing, and marriage to a Yoruba man.

 Source: Instagram